Vonage/vivid-3/docs/whats-new/monthly-updates/march-2024.md

 Topics will be discuss at high level and timeboxed to 5 - 10 mins.
 The aim of this meeting is not to always resolve every query, but to kick off further, more detailed discussions with interested parties.

-Attendence is not mandatory.
+Attendance is not mandatory.
 You don't have to ask question to attend, it's fine to just listen in and observe.
-Also, feel free to dip in and out of the meeting, we don't want to take up anymore of your time than neccessary.
+Also, feel free to dip in and out of the meeting, we don't want to take up any more of your time than necessary.

 The first meeting is scheduled for **Tuesday 16th April at 2pm GMT**.
 Meetings will be recorded and shared in this monthly update section of the Vivid docs.